41 Weeks Pregnant: What to Expect

 - Do not reduce the intake of food as it could reduce blood sugar levels.

 - Avoid a hot tub as the body has issues regulating heat while pregnant.

-During the 41st week of pregnancy, a list of thing a mother could shop are:
+During the 41st week of pregnancy, a list of things a mother could shop for are:

 - Formula for the baby

 - Dish liquid to wash the baby’s bottles, etc.

 - Room fresheners, since babies poop a lot and the smell tends to stay!